 Then do additional reading.
 Again, use library visits; we've recommended a few excellent earth and space titles in our Resources list, and a search of the library catalog will provide others.
-The First Encyclopedias are Internet-linked, meaning that links to appropriate websites are provided for some topics; you can also use these for additional reading (although you certainly shouldn't do all your outside reading from the computer).
+Since the First Encyclopedias are Internet-linked, appropriate websites are provided for some topics; you can also use these for additional reading (although you certainly shouldn't do all your outside reading from the computer).
 Aim to make a narration page for at least one additional source.

 When possible, try to also complete an activity.
-The First Encyclopedias don't offer experiments, but we recommend More Mudpies to Magnets and the Spotter's Guide: The Night Sky as activity resources.
-For each project or activity that you select, make an Experiment Page, following the same pattern as in first grade:
+The First Encyclopedias don't offer experiments, but we recommend More Mudpies to Magnets and the Night Sky Spotter's Guide as activity resources.
+For each project or activity that you select, make an Experiment Page that answers the following questions: